 - Serve potatoes topped with cashew cheese sauce and garnished with cilantro and lime wedges.

-These vegan chorizo tempeh and potato tacos are packed with spicy chorizo flavor!
+This vegan chorizo tempeh and potato taco recipe is packed with spicy chorizo flavor!
 It's a meatless meal that will satisfy even carnivores!
 Make chorizo spices tempeh sauteed with potatoes, peppers and onions and serve in a charred tortilla with lots of herbs!Read More